Scenario 1

 Exercises: describe, lineage

-3. Data Inspection
+3. Data inspection

 Create a dbt model named inventory_shipment_variance that lists every store where actual inventory for that item differs from the expected per-store quantity.
 Include store name, city or region, item name, actual inventory count, expected count, variance quantity, and a variance direction showing over-count or under-count.